Pathairush/pathairush/README.md

 <br>

-:pencil2: &nbsp; I usually write for a `towards data science`, you can follow me on [Medium](https://padpathairush.medium.com/).
+:pencil2: &nbsp; I usually write for a [Towards Data Science](https://towardsdatascience.com/), you can follow me on [Medium](https://padpathairush.medium.com/).
 I try to write once a month (lately, I usualy miss the deadline.)

 :bust_in_silhouette: &nbsp; Also I'm really active on [LinkedIn](https://www.linkedin.com/in/pathairush/).
 Please feel free to conenct with me If you have anything I can help.